-The Environmental Conservation Law imposes a $2.50 waste tire and recycling fee on sales of most new tires.
-The Tax Department is responsible for administering the fee collection.
+The Environmental Conservation Law imposes a $2.50 per tire waste tire and recycling fee on sales of most new tires sold at retail within New York State.
+The Tax Department is responsible for administering the collection of the fee.

 Who must collect the fee

 If you are a tire retailer, including a car dealer or an auto repair shop, you must collect the $2.50 per tire fee on most new tires sold.
 You must remit $2.25 for each tire sold when you file the waste tire management fee return.
 You can keep 25 cents for each tire sold to cover your administrative costs.